mmu-webdesign/Level4-web-term-1/CSS/css02/11-borders-padding.md

 ### Task 4

-- Apply margins, padding and borders.
+In this task we’ll apply margins, padding and borders to our design.

 - Return to `style.css` in the editor.